AipuAmeh/digital-planner/README.md

 ## This Week:

-This week I worked on my Feature 3, which is calling a Bible API.
+This week I worked on my Feature 4, which is creating color-coded Priority.

 ### Running the Application